Hurricanes (rugby union): Expect the unexpected: 1998–2002

 Following their 1997 season, the Hurricanes failed to qualify for the semi-finals until 2003.
 Despite this, they were still known for the attacking nature of their backline that included the All Blacks stars Tana Umaga and Christian Cullen.
 The team played with flair and could score at any moment, whatever their position on the field, giving rise to the teams catch cry of 'expect the unexpected'.
 However the team struggled for consistent performances and at crunch time in matches, leading to patchy form and results.

 After the 1999 World Cup, Jonah Lomu's contract with the NZRU expired he was linked to many clubs around the world, in rugby league as well as union and also the NFL's Dallas Cowboys.
-On 23 November 1999 it was announced that the winger had re-signed with the NZRU and agreed terms with the Wellington Rugby Union, despite a reported a £1.1 million offer by Bristol.
+On 23 November 1999 it was announced that the winger had re-signed with the NZRU and agreed terms with the Wellington Rugby Union, despite a reported £1.1 million offer by Bristol.
 The move to the Wellington union meant he could be included in the protected group of players for the Hurricanes.

 The Hurricanes also opened 2000 with a new stadium.
 The highlights of that year included the victory over eventual champions the Crusaders, 41–29, in front of a packed house.
-At the end of the season the 'Canes still had a mathematical chance of making the semis and only had to beat the Bulls to stay in contention.
+At the end of the season the Hurricanes still had a chance of making the semis and only had to beat the Bulls to stay in contention.
 However, the Hurricanes played one of their worst games of the year, losing the match to one of the worst performing teams at that point in the competition's history and lost the possibility of qualifying for the semi-finals.
 The team finished eighth on the table.

 Despite the Wellington Lions (whom most of the Hurricanes squad were chosen from) winning the 2000 NPC, the Hurricanes finished ninth in the final standings in 2001; one worse than the year before.
 Another ninth placing in 2002 resulted in Graham Mourie, who had led the team since 2000, resigning.